alexkalergis/Image-Recovery-using-Generative-Adversarial-Networks/README.md

 ## Project Overview

-The aim of this project is to recover images that shows the number "8" in handwritten.
+The aim of this project is to recover handwritten images that shows the number "8".